![]() |

-Elgar chose to acknowledge his friend using the Old Testament version of her name.
-In Hebrew Ysobel is derived from Elisheba, meaning “Oath of God” or "God is her oath".
-Elizabeth is the more common spelling of this ancient Hebrew name.
-Elizabeth was the wife of Zachariah, the mother of John the Baptist and cousin to Mary, the mother of Jesus.
+Elgar chose to acknowledge Isabel using the Old Testament version of her name.
+In Hebrew Ysobel is derived from Elisheba, meaning “Oath of God” or “God is her oath.”
+Elizabeth is the more common spelling of that ancient Hebrew name.
+Elizabeth was the wife of Zachariah, the mother of John the Baptist, and a cousin to Mary, the mother of Jesus.
 Just as John the Baptist preceded Jesus, so does Variation VI precede Variation XIII.
-As I show in this post, the secret friend portrayed in Variation XIII is none other than Jesus, Elgar's Lord and Savior according to his fervent Roman Catholic faith.
+The secret friend portrayed in Variation XIII is none other than Jesus, Elgar’s Lord and Savior according to his Roman Catholic faith.

 Conclusion